puppetlabs/pdk/README.md

 #### `validations`

 Specifies a comma separated list of validations to run (or `all`).
-See the `--help` output for a list of available validations.
+See the `--list` output for a list of available validations.
 Defaults to `all` if not supplied.

 #### `targets`